Graduate Office Newsletter

 Filing Fee is not required to do and is completely optional provided that you meet the requirements (i.e. Advance to Candidacy one quarter prior to the quarter you plan on being on Filing Fee) and submit your application by the deadline.
 Please note the filing fee application is separate from the Advancement to Candidacy petition form.

-Once you receive the email from Graduate Division stating that you have successfully Advanced to Candidacy (please note this is separate from emailing your Advancement to Candidacy Form and transcripts), please fill out the electronic Filing Fee application.
+Once you receive the email from the Department of Graduate Education stating that you have successfully Advanced to Candidacy (please note this is separate from emailing your Advancement to Candidacy packet), please fill out the electronic Filing Fee application.
 To access the filing fee application and for more information on filing fee please visit: https://grad.ucla.edu/academics/graduate-study/filing-fee-application/

 Please note that filing fee is completely optional.
 If you do filing fee and require another quarter to finish your capstone/thesis, you must apply for readmission into the CS MS program.
 Please contact jalvarez@cs.ucla.edu for further information.